toralf/torutils/dashboards/README.md

         orport: "9001"
 ```

-The label `orport` is used as a filter for the DDoS dashboard.
+The label `orport` is used e.g. as a filter for the DDoS dashboard.

 ## Scraping Tor Relay metrics